 Nigel has extensive experience across all aspects of bridges and road structures.
 He has conducted level 1,2 & 3 inspections of hundreds of bridges, has experience in bridge design, maintenance and construction and has held senior roles in government.
 He was responsible for the management of the West Gate Bridge for 5 years and led the management of road structure assets across Victoria.
 He led the redevelopment of of the current Australian Bridge Design Code (AS5100:2017) and is recognized internationally for his research and practice in bridge asset management.

-BRIDGE MANAGEMENT - ASSET PERFORMANCE
+PRINCIPAL TECHNOLOGY LEADER - ASSET PERFORMANCE

 WHO SHOULD ATTEND